SamPortnow/Depression_Prevention_Program/README.md

 1) Sound effects.
 Lightning for "negative thought clouds", explosions for when they are destroyed, bird chirping for when the negative thought clouds are destroyed?

-2) Keep track of points (and develop a scoring system).

 #The file that contains the game framework is AnimatedNegative.java